**Please note that we are no longer taking cases for Mirena Birth Control IUD**

 Sanders Phillips Grossman, LLC is a joint venture firm of Phillips Law Firm and Sanders Viener Grossman merging the best of the West Coast and East Coast’s top Mass Tort Firms to join forces against America’s greediest drug and medical device companies.

 An estimated 8.5 percent of American women using contraception use a long-term, reversible method such as an intrauterine device (IUD).
 An IUD is intended to prevent pregnancy for up to five years by emitting hormones after implantation and can be a more convenient option for women who find it difficult to take oral contraceptives on a daily basis.
-One IUD, marketed under the name Mirena and manufactured by Bayer Pharmaceuticals, has come under scrutiny for its dangerous side effects and has led to many lawsuits claiming the product is “defective and unreasonably dangerous.”
-Among the many claims of negligence, Bayer is accused of intentionally selling a dangerous product, deceptive advertising and concealing the risk of complications.
+One IUD, marketed under the name Mirena Birth Control and manufactured by Bayer Pharmaceuticals, has come under scrutiny for its dangerous side effects and has led to many lawsuits claiming the product is “defective and unreasonably dangerous.”
+Among the many claims of negligence, Bayer is accused of intentionally selling a dangerous product, deceptive advertising, and concealing the risk of complications.

-In some women, Mirena can cause serious complications, including life-threatening ectopic pregnancy – pregnancy that occurs outside the uterus — perforation of the uterine wall, and a serious condition known as pelvic inflammatory disease (PID).
+In some women, Mirena Birth Control can cause serious complications, including life-threatening ectopic pregnancy – a pregnancy that occurs outside the uterus — perforation of the uterine wall, and a serious condition known as a pelvic inflammatory disease (PID).
 Women who have suffered after using Mirena are pursuing legal action against Bayer Pharmaceuticals, claiming the device is defective and seeking compensation for medical expenses, lost wages, and pain and suffering.
 Lawsuits have been filed in New Jersey, and Bayer petitioned the state’s Supreme Court to have the cases consolidated.
 That request was denied in January 2013.

 Why People File Lawsuits Against